 New homes are not always what they appear to be.
-What may look like a rustic cabin in the woods may use repurposed, old materials but still be newly built with old materials.
-The Queen Anne style house down the street may actually be the newest kid on the block.
+What looks like a rustic cabin in the woods may use repurposed, old materials but still be newly built.
+Or the Queen Anne-style house down the street may actually be the newest kid on the block.
 These days, old is new again.

-Most new houses have always reflected older styles.
-Even if you hire an architect to design a custom house just for you, house design is often based on some tradition of the past — either of your choosing or your architect's.
-Colonial and Georgian designs have maintained a steady popularity over the last two centuries.
-During the housing expansion of the 1990s to late 2000s, builders experienced an increased interest in homes with a Victorian or a Country cottage flavor.
+It's common for new home construction to reflect older home styles.
+Even if you hire an architect to design a custom house just for you, the house design is often based on some tradition of the past chosen either by you are your architect.
+Colonial and Georgian designs have maintained steady popularity over the last two centuries.
+During the housing expansion of the 1990s to late 2000s, builders responded to an increased interest in homes with a Victorian or a Country-Cottage flavor.

 01 of 07

-Inside this house in Vienna, Virginia the answer is made clear — this is a new house with a modern kitchen and bathrooms and many contemporary features.
-Set on a side street among old growth trees, a new house can look convincingly historic with the right design and the right choice of materials.
+Inside this house in Vienna, Virginia the answer is made clear.
+This is a new house with a modern kitchen and bathrooms and many contemporary features.
+Set on a side street among old-growth trees, a new house can look convincingly historic with the right design and the right choice of materials.

 02 of 07

 A Neo-Victorian house is a contemporary home that borrows ideas from historic Victorian architecture.
-While a true Victorian house may be short on bathrooms and closet space, a Neo-Victorian (or "new" Victorian) is designed to accommodate contemporary lifestyles.
-Modern materials such as vinyl and plastics may be used in the construction of a Neo-Victorian home.
+While a true Victorian house may be short on bathrooms and closet space, a Neo-Victorian (or "new" Victorian) has all the features necessary to accommodate contemporary lifestyles.
+Modern materials such as vinyl and plastics are usually included in the construction of a Neo-Victorian home.

 Shown here is the Inn at the Park in South Haven, Michigan, located near Lake Michigan.
-The new building, constructed in 1995, is built upon the basement of a small ranch style house.
+It's a new building, constructed in 1995 upon the basement of a small ranch-style house.
 The new construction adds to the footprint of the former house to create 7,000 square feet of living area.
 The Inn at the Park is vinyl-sided and has modern comforts such as private bathrooms.
-However, ornamental details and thirteen fireplaces give the Inn a Victorian flavor.
+However, ornamental details and thirteen fireplaces give the Inn a true Victorian flavor.

 Traditional Neo-Victorian details include scallop-shaped shingles, a complicated roofline with many gables, gingerbread ornaments in the gable peaks, and usually awnings.
 For further authenticity, these owners installed authentic stained glass windows harvested from genuine Victorian homes by an architectural antique firm.
-Displayed along the front facade of the building, the windows add to the Victorian appearance the building.
+Displayed along the front facade of the building, the windows add to the Victorian appearance of the building.